 By Blaine R. Wells

 Our Lady of the Rockies, Knights of Columbus Council 11731 of St. Philip’s Catholic Mission awarded a $600 scholarship to Alejandro Alejandre on Sunday, May 25.
 This is the fourth year such an award has been given to a graduating senior of Cedaredge High School who is also a member of St. Philip’s.
 Alejandro is the son of Martin and Maria Alejandre.
 Alejandro graduated from Cedaredge High School on May 23.
 He is planning on attending Western State University in Gunnison next fall where he will have a double major in psychology and art education.
 Alejandro’s immediate goal is to become a school psychologist as he enjoys working with people of all ages.
 His long term goal is to earn a master’s degree and since Alejandro is bilingual he knows that he will be in demand.

-Renowned musician and composer Father Jan Michael Joncas will headline this year’s study days held in Pueblo in May.
-With him will be Vicki Klima, a parish minister at Pax Christi Catholic Church in Eden Prairie, Minnesota.
+Renowned musician and composer Father Jan Michael Joncas headlined this year’s study days held in Pueblo May 12 and 13.
+Speaking with him was Vicki Klima, a parish minister at Pax Christi Catholic Church in Eden Prairie, Minnesota.
+Over 130 people attended.
 Study Days is an annual event that brings clergy and lay leaders from across the diocese together for days of study, prayer and fellowship.
-Last year over 200 attended the study days given by Fr.
-Ronald Rolheiser.

 Msgr.
 Stephen Berg was ordained and installed the fifth bishop of the Diocese of Pueblo on February 27 in front of a packed crowd in Pueblo’s historic Memorial Hall.
 It was also televised on Pueblo’s local station and streamed live on the internet for countless others across the country to view.